 Single Supplement: £0

 Guide: James Shooter

-Cost Includes: 6 nights accommodation in en-suite room; all meals; transport during retreat; guiding; presentations; transfers to/from Kingussie train station.
+Cost Includes: 6 nights accommodation in an en-suite room; all meals; transport during the retreat; guiding; presentations; transfers to/from Kingussie train station.

 Cost Excludes: Travel to/from the retreat; travel/cancellation insurance; alcoholic drinks (wine is served with dinner); personal expenses.